eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

         DdsRecorderMonitoringErrorStatus ddsrecorder_error_status;
     };

-When monitoring topic information, the |ddsrecorder| will publish the number of messages lost, received, and the frequency of each topic.
+When monitoring its topics, the |ddsrecorder| will track the number of messages lost, received, and the frequency of each topic.
 The type of the data published is defined as follows:

 **MonitoringTopics.idl**